-Indicator Scores, Transformation Index BTI 2014
+Indicator scores, Transformation Index BTI 2018

-Note: Scores reflect the situation as of January 31, 2013.
-Australia, Japan and New Zealand are not assessed by the BTI 2014 and therefore are not listed with indicator scores above.
-However, as these countries rank considerably higher than well performing South Korea in the Bertelsmann Stiftung's Sustainable Governance Indicators, a governance assessment tool for OECD countries, we consider it safe to assume that they hold top positions in intraregional comparison.
+Note: Scores reflect situation as of January 31, 2017.
+Australia, Japan and New Zealand are not assessed by the BTI 2018, and therefore are not listed with indicator scores above.
+However, as these countries rank considerably higher than well-performing South Korea in the Bertelsmann Stiftung's Sustainable Governance Indicators, a governance assessment tool for OECD countries, we consider it safe to assume that they hold top positions in intraregional comparison.
+Timor Leste is not included in the BTI 2018.

-On average, representativeness within the Asia-Oceania region's political systems is more of a concern than is social inclusiveness, though levels of state identity are generally high.
+On average, representativeness within the Asia-Oceania region's political systems is more of a concern than is social inclusiveness, though levels of state identity are generally relatively high.
 However, some top performers that excel both politically and socioeconomically are generally exempt from this problem.
-Thus, the open and inclusive Australia, Japan and New Zealand, as well as the economically successful countries of Singapore, South Korea and Taiwan show low levels of poverty, inequality and discrimination.
+Thus, the open and inclusive Australia, Japan and New Zealand, as well as the economically successful countries of Singapore, South Korea and Taiwan, show low levels of poverty, inequality and discrimination.
 With regard to political integration, however, interest-group strength and social self-organization levels are significantly lower in authoritarian Singapore and Malaysia than in democratic Indonesia and India, which in turn are hampered by low levels of socioeconomic development and equal opportunity.

-On the other end of the scale, Cambodia, Myanmar, Nepal and Pakistan suffer primarily from fragile states and underdevelopment, while Afghanistan, Laos and North Korea show extremely low levels of socioeconomic development while also lacking functioning intermediaries between the political system and civil society.
+On the other end of the scale, Cambodia, Myanmar, Nepal, Bangladesh and Pakistan suffer primarily from state fragility and underdevelopment, while Afghanistan, Laos and North Korea show extremely low levels of socioeconomic development while also lacking functioning intermediaries between the political system and civil society.
 As a bright spot for Laos, levels of trust and local self-organization are not as low as in the failing state of Afghanistan or the closed society of North Korea.

-China, Sri Lanka, Thailand and Vietnam are all quite successful in fostering socioeconomic inclusion and equal opportunity, but show deficiencies with regard to interest representation.
-These are particularly grave under the strict one-party rule in China and Vietnam, but are also increasingly so under ethnonationalist auspices in Sri Lanka and under military rule in Thailand.
+China, Sri Lanka, Thailand and Vietnam are all relatively successful in fostering socioeconomic inclusion and equal opportunity, but show deficiencies with regard to interest representation.
+These are particularly grave under the strict one-party rule in China and Vietnam, but are also increasingly so under military rule in Thailand.
+On a positive note, the resilience of democracy in Sri Lanka is supported by a significant increase in political and social integration in recent years.

-No trade-off between political access socioeconomic inclusiveness takes place in Bhutan and Papua New Guinea.
+No trade-off between political access and socioeconomic inclusiveness takes place in Bhutan and Papua New Guinea.
 Despite recent successes in Bhutan, rural poverty remains widespread, while intermediaries between civil society and the political system are not yet sufficiently established after a long history of monarchic rule.
 In impoverished Papua New Guinea, the party system is fragile and interest representation is personality- or clan-driven rather than representative.
-Access and inclusiveness are balanced at a more advanced level in Bangladesh and the Philippines, with high levels of social capital existing in both countries.
+Access and inclusiveness are balanced at a more advanced level in the Philippines, with high levels of social capital existing in Filipino society.